Boy (dog): Death

 Boy died during the Battle of Marston Moor in 1644.
 He had been left safely tied up in the Royalist camp, but escaped and chased after Rupert.
 The battle went badly for the Royalists, and Rupert was forced to flee the field; Boy was killed during the ensuing fighting.
 He was prominently depicted in woodcut scenes drawn of the battle at the time, lying upside down, dead; Simon Ash, a contemporary historian of the event, drew specific attention to the death of this 'much spoken of' dog.

 Legacy

 Boy has been recorded as the first official British Army Dog.

+John Beattie and his wife Patricia, wrote a children's book, Witch Dog about Prince Rupert and Boy which was published in 1968.